efeminella/jqote2-template-loader/README.md

 A jQuery Plugin which provides an API for loading external jQote2 templates.

 ## Example
-Using the jQote2 Template Loader plugin is simple.
-Assume a template file named `"example.tpl"`, which contains the following template definition:
+Using the jQote2 Template Loader plugin is rather straight forward.
+Simply include `jQuery`, `jQote2`and the `jquery.jqote2.loader-min.js` script on your page.

+For this example, assume a file named `"example.tpl"` exists, which contains the following template definition:

 ``` html
 <script type="text/html" id="articles_tpl">